If you answered “yes” to any of these questions, you should talk with a cerebral palsy lawyer to see if you have a viable case.

 Compensation for cerebral palsy lawsuits usually includes considerations for:

-- Pain and suffering experienced by the child (physical and mental anguish)
+- Amount of pain and suffering experienced by the child (physical and mental anguish)

 - Medical costs for treating the condition

-- Expenses related to future ongoing medical care, including equipment, treatments, in-home care, and even needed improvements to the family’s house
+- Expenses related to future ongoing care, including equipment, medical treatments, in-home care, and even improvements to the family’s house in some cases

 - Loss of income for the parent if they need to remain home with their child